ant31/ant31box/README.md

      __config_class__ = MyAppConfigSchema

 # Load configuration (searches for localconfig.yaml, config.yaml by default)
+# Load configuration once and pass it to components that need it.
+# This approach uses dependency injection and is the recommended pattern.
 # Set the custom config class before first call to config()
 conf: MyAppConfig = config(confclass=MyAppConfig)